boozallen/ads-final/README.md

 Our selection of technologies (more than 5 modern, open-source technologies)  was driven by the language, frameworks, the libraries most appropriate to solve the problem, the ability for the technology to conform to modern development best practices, and tools that best support the full end-to-end life cycle of development.
 It included:

-- Front-End: Foundation, Angular.JS, Node.js, Karma, JS Hint, HighCharts
+- Front-End: Bootstrap, Angular.JS, Node.js, Karma, JS Hint, HighCharts
 - Backend: Ruby, Rails, RSpec, Rubocop, Brakeman
 - Dev-Ops: Docker (Machine, Registry, Compose), Jenkins, cAdvisor